last update:

 The Bohemian Forest from the west, 1563

-An interesting feature of Apian’s drawings is the red line in the background.
-It indicates the border between Bavaria and Bohemia.
-As a mapmaker, Apian was keen to draw the borders accurately.
-But the line is just a rough indication.
+An interesting aspect of Apian’s drawings is the red line in the background.
+The line indicates the border between Bavaria and Bohemia.
+As a mapmaker, Apian was keen to depict the border accurately.
+However, the line is just a rough indication.
 In a densely forested area, borders were notoriously difficult to establish, mark and communicate.
 A traveller in the sixteenth century would rarely have to deal with border posts, fences, guards or checkpoints.
 However, the lack of a clear demarcation could lead to confusion and potential disputes.

 Detail of the sketch of the Bohemian Forest showing a tree with border markings.